briandrum/codes.forchagrin.com/_chapters/chapter-1519-fireworks.md

 4. _(d)_

-    1. _(1)_ “1.3 G fireworks” means display fireworks consistent with regulations of the United States Department of Transportation as expressed using the designation “Division 1.3" in Title 49, Code of Federal Regulations.
+    1. _(1)_ "1.3 G fireworks" means display fireworks consistent with regulations of the United States Department of Transportation as expressed using the designation "Division 1.3" in Title 49, Code of Federal Regulations.

-    2. _(2)_ “1.4 G fireworks” means consumer fireworks consistent with regulations of the United States Department of Transportation as expressed using the designation “Division 1.4" in Title 49, Code of Federal Regulations.
+    2. _(2)_ "1.4 G fireworks" means consumer fireworks consistent with regulations of the United States Department of Transportation as expressed using the designation "Division 1.4" in Title 49, Code of Federal Regulations.

 5. _(e)_ "Controlled substance" has the same meaning as in Ohio R.C.
 3719.01.